-A dose-related increase in CK levels has been observed in patients taking Rosuvastatin; the majority of cases were mild, asymptomatic and transient.
-If CK levels are elevated (>5xULN), treatment should be discontinued (see section 4.4).
+A dose-related increase in CK levels has been observed in patients taking rosuvastatin; the majority of cases were mild, asymptomatic and transient.
+If CK levels are elevated (>5xULN), treatment should be discontinued.

-Liver effects: As with other HMG-CoA reductase inhibitors, a dose-related increase in transaminases has been observed in a small number of patients taking Rosuvastatin; the majority of cases were mild, asymptomatic and transient.
+Liver effects: As with other HMG-CoA reductase inhibitors, a dose-related increase in transaminases has been observed in a small number of patients taking rosuvastatin; the majority of cases were mild, asymptomatic and transient.